Importance of Control Curves in PICVs

 Linear Stroke

-Both the FlowCon UniQ® and the FlowCon Green include full spindle stoke length, independent of max. flow setting and will work with a linear stoke movement controlled by the actuator.
+Both the FlowCon Essentia and the FlowCon Green/GreEQ include full spindle stoke length, independent of max. flow setting and will work with a linear stoke movement controlled by the actuator.

-FlowCon UniQ® is a low flow and small size valve, normally seen as a low-cost model for chilled beams with ON/OFF control whereas the FlowCon Green will have a wider application range and simultaneously having a serviceable regulation element.
-Actuators for the Green valve have the feature of either linear or equal percentage control characteristic and performance charts are identical and repeatable for all selectable pre-settings.
+FlowCon Essentia is a small size valve, normally seen as a low-cost model for chilled beams with ON/OFF control whereas the FlowCon Green/GreEQ will have a wider application range and simultaneously having a serviceable regulation element.
+Actuators for these valves have the feature of either linear or equal percentage control characteristic and performance charts are identical and repeatable for all selectable pre-settings.
+As the GreEQ valve is equal% in design it works better with linear control actuators.
 This again is an exclusive feature for the FlowCon PICVs given that valves and actuators are developed jointly with 100% focus on the water output characteristics.

 Rotary Stroke